 A guy hit both me and my husbands parked cars while we were sleeping we didn’t know until we woke up totaled both and the ins company is handling it but not wanting to pay us enough to cover both losses

 To fully answer your question, I would need more information.
 What is the reason the insurance company is "not wanting to pay enough to cover both losses?"
 Is there not enough insurance?
-Is the insurance company offering the fair market value (FMV) of the vehicles, but you owe more on your vehicles...Read more »
+Is the insurance company offering the fair market value (FMV) of the vehicles, but you owe more on...Read more »

 Neighbor across the road let a young boy operate an ATV side by side when he parked it in their driveway did not set break ATV rolled out of driveway which is sloped came down road slammed into my car uninsured would not cover because it was in my driveway I have dealt as a good neighbor thinking...
 Read more »

 I would need more information to give you a specific answer to your question.
 You are apparently the personal representative of what seems to be your late husband's estate.
-That does not mean that you are the sole recipient of the wrongful death recovery, even if your husband left a will naming you...Read more »
+That does not mean that you are the sole recipient of the wrongful death recovery, even if your husband left a will...Read more »

 "Res ipsa loquitur" is a Latin phrase that means "the thing speaks for itself," in other words, an act or injury that does not occur without negligence on some party's fault.
 An example would be a doctor's cutting off the wrong leg in an operation.
-Without negligence, the wrong leg is never cut...Read more »
+Without negligence,...Read more »

 It can be, depending on the evidence you have.
 You will need to prove that a potential employer offered him a job; medical or vocational proof that his accident-related injuries and impairments prevented him from taking the job, and that your husband would have been able to perform the duties of...Read more »